truenas/middleware/docs/userguide/freenas_tasks.rst

 `S.M.A.R.T. <http://en.wikipedia.org/wiki/S.M.A.R.T.>`_
 (Self-Monitoring, Analysis and Reporting Technology) is a monitoring system for computer hard disk drives to detect and report on various indicators of reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
-Most modern ATA, IDE and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.
+Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.

 Figure 6.4a shows the configuration screen that appears when you click :menuselection:`System --> S.M.A.R.T.
 Tests --> Add S.M.A.R.T.
 Test`.
 The tests that